robert-abela/python/lessons/next.md

-# What should I do next?
+# What should you do next?

 ## Raspberry Pi
 * https://www.raspberrypi.org/